Macmillan campaigners stood in the street holding signs

 It’s now been six weeks since that rainy afternoon when Prime Minister Rishi Sunak surprised everyone (well, almost everyone) by announcing a summer election.
 With so many issues grappling for limited airtime, we knew we needed to do all we could to get cancer care on the agenda of both politicians and the media, and make sure whoever forms the next government know quality cancer care is a priority for the UK public.

-Within minutes of the election being announced, we started our response on social media and since then we’ve been helping thousands of you to email all your local candidates and ask them to champion cancer care in the next Parliament – remarkably you’ve now contacted more than 85% of all candidates in this election, with lots of them responding now too.
+Within minutes of the election being announced, we started our response on social media and since then we’ve been helping thousands of you to email all your local candidates and ask them to champion cancer care in the next Parliament – remarkably you've contacted candidates in 91% of all UK constituencies, with well over 100 responding to your requests too.
 If you’ve had a reply from a candidate, please do forward it to our team: campaigns@macmillan.org.uk

 Breaking through the noise